 As for slowing down, Barbara may pay more attention to how fast she goes, but she still goes.
 Several times a week she and her Yorkie provide pet therapy at a nearby rehab facility.
 “I don’t have a lot of body strength,” she claims, “but my brain is still intact.
 I can do more and accomplish more as a volunteer than I can staying home by myself.”

-If you’d like to do an online search, MaineHealth, which is home-base for the program in Maine, has a list of contacts on its website.
-The site also has a couple of videos you can watch to learn more about the program.
+If you’d like to do an online search, MaineHealth, which is home-base for the program in Maine, has information on its website.